 These classes offer students achieving a grade of C or better the opportunity to earn six hours of college credit through the dual enrollment program with Central Virginia Community College.
-A comprehensive survey of major authors in literature. these classes emphasize development of writing skills and writing as process, including instruction in formal organizational patterns and style.
+A comprehensive survey of major authors in English literature, these classes emphasize the development of writing skills and writing as process, including instruction in formal organizational patterns and style.
 Students work toward error-free writing and receive instruction in advanced research skills.
+If taken in grade 11, near the end of the school year, students will take the End-of-Course Standards of Learning test in literature.
 Students who have completed the course with a grade of C or better receive 6 semester hours of credit from CVCC for English 111 and 112.
 Students must qualify for enrollment for this course by taking the CVCC placement test or by ACT or SAT qualifying scores.
 Because this course is a dual enrollment course, certain fees may apply. (see page 2 for details)